ElpadoCan/SpotMAX/spotmax/docs/source/run/index.rst

 .. _how-to-run:

-How to run spotMAX
+How to run SpotMAX
 ==================

-You can run spotMAX in multiple ways:
+You can run SpotMAX in multiple ways:

 .. toctree::
     :maxdepth: 1